goldbergyoni/nodebestpractices/README.hebrew.md

 <a href="https://www.owasp.org/index.php/Top_10-2017_A9-Using_Components_with_Known_Vulnerabilities" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20A9:Known%20Vulnerabilities%20-green.svg" alt=""/></a>

-**TL;DR:** With the npm ecosystem it is common to have many dependencies for a project.
+**אמ;לק:** With the npm ecosystem it is common to have many dependencies for a project.
 Dependencies should always be kept in check as new vulnerabilities are found.
 Use tools like [npm audit](https://docs.npmjs.com/cli/audit) or [snyk](https://snyk.io/) to track, monitor and patch vulnerable dependencies.
 Integrate these tools with your CI setup so you catch a vulnerable dependency before it makes it to production.

 **Otherwise:** An attacker could detect your web framework and attack all its known vulnerabilities.